May 15, 2019

 Our labs can be traced back to the Sandyland lines as well as some of the most famous kennels that have been around since labs where a popular breed in England, France and many other European Countries.
 They started in Newfoundland and England took over and perfected the breed to what it is today with help from most every country that loves labradors.
 World Champion English Lindal Mastercraft is in all our labs pedigrees.
 We only breed to improve and maintain the beautiful English labs.
 There is a difference between English labs and American/Field labs.
 English labs are bred for conformation, beautiful blocky heads and otter tails, excellent calm temperaments, willingness to please, while trying to keep them as genetically clear of hereditary defects as possible!
 The American/field labs are bred for their high energy and hunting ability with no interest in their look.
 Some do look just like the English lab but do require 6-8 hours daily of exercise, ie:time in the field.
 Our labs have been cleared of Hip/elbow dysplasia as well as optigen clear on eyes for many generations.
 We do not recommend running or jogging your growing pup.
 Leash walking and swimming are the best exercise for their fast growing bones and joints.
 A large breed dog grows as much in one year as a human child will in 14 years.
 Keep this in mind while your puppy is growing and throughout their lives, as like humans, injuries acquired while young will cause arthritis when older!

-We are an experienced labrador family having loved, lived with and occasionally bred the English labrador retriever for over 30 years.
+We are an experienced labrador family having loved, lived with and occasionally breed the English labrador retriever for over 30 years.
+Hobby breeder only with family raised adults and pups.

 We do not recommend "puppy school" until they have had all their vaccines and you have started their training.
 This way you know why you are taking them to school.
 They have plenty of socialization while growing up with their littermates here and though it is good to let them interact with other dogs/pups you may know personnally it is not safe to send them into a group of puppies that you have no idea where they come from, ie:puppy mills, etc., that may still carry diseases.
 Your pups get a good immunity from mom and leave us with their first puppy booster but until they are 4 months old and have had all their boosters and their Rabies shot it is not safe or necessary for them to be in "puppy school"!